jasp-stats/jasp-desktop/Docs/development/git-guide.md

 git remote add upstream https://github.com/jasp-stats/jaspRegression.git
 ```

 to confirm that the repository has been added, type `git remote -v`.
-Your repository should show up in the terminal as `origin`, the `jasp-stats` as upstream, like this:
+Your repository should show up in the terminal as `origin`, the `jasp-stats` as `upstream`, like this:

 ```
 origin    https://github.com/username/jaspRegression.git (fetch)